 Your student’s password will be: password

 Both the user name and password can be changed by the user after logging on.
 Access to our Online SAT/ACT Prep University is found at the top of every page on the carolinacollegeprep.com website.
-Click on the link in the top right hand corner that says, “Registered Students Click Here to Access Our Online SAT/ACT Prep University.”
+Click on the link in the top right hand corner that says, “Student Sign In.”
 For your convenience, a direct link is included here.

 A. Tutoring is a purchase of time, and therefore does not come with a score improvement guarantee.

 B. Parents are responsible for scheduling all tutoring sessions.
-How to Schedule.
+Call the office to schedule.